- Getting there

 |12)||Hotel fantasy, Disney reality|

 Over the years Stephany and I have enjoyed our vacations on Maui.
 We would like to offer you some Maui info that you may find useful on your journey and make paradise more enjoyable.
 If you want to view some of our vacation photos then click here.
+There have been many changes as a result ov the COVID-19 pandemic.
+Apologies for broken links and incorrect info.

 People often ask us "Isnt it expensive to go to